Pythunder/explore/topics/machine-learning/index.md

 ---
-aliases: machine-learning-algorithms, machine-learning-library, machine-learning-application, machine-learning-models, machinelearning, ml
+aliases: machine-learning-algorithms, machine-learning-library, machine-learning-application, machine-learning-models
 display_name: Machine learning
-short_description: Machine learning is a way of modeling and interpreting data that allows a piece of software to respond intelligently.
+short_description: Machine learning is a way of modeling and interpreting data that allows a piece of software to respond intelligently to a situation.
 topic: machine-learning
 wikipedia_url: https://en.wikipedia.org/wiki/Machine_learning
 ---